-As vice president, professional development and business affairs, Jennifer is charged with oversight of NBOA's full line of professional development offerings including the NBOA Annual Meeting, Business Officer Institute, webinars and online courses, as well as many partnerships with other associations serving independent schools.
+As chief learning officer, Jennifer is charged with oversight of NBOA's full line of professional development offerings including the NBOA Annual Meeting, Business Officer Institute, webinars and online courses, as well as many partnerships with other associations serving independent schools.
 As a subject matter expert and former independent school business officer, the VP oversees the development and delivery of content and services to independent schools related to their business operations, leadership and governance, nonprofit accounting practice, tax issues, and other matters of regulatory compliance, as well as develops and delivers such content herself.
 Jennifer is the staff liaison to the NBOA Board's Strategic Initiatives Committee.

 A Certified Public Accountant (CPA), Jennifer worked in assurance and advisory services for international “Big 4” public accounting firm, Ernst & Young, before joining Harpeth Hall School, an all-girls school with 700 students in grades 5-12, in 2009 where she served as controller followed by associate director of finance and operations.
 In 2018, after joining NBOA in the new role of director, accounting, finance, and tax programs the year prior, Jennifer was named to her current senior leadership role with the organization, serving 1,400 independent schools.